-- When performing a task, no matter how simple, follow the directions and steps.
-If there are conflicts or errors, report them to your supervisor. - If you make a mistake when performing your tasks, report it.
-Better to be slightly embarrassed than to have someone get injured. - Watch for warning signs.
-Review, for instance, the Beacons of September 2012, "What can I do?
-I'm just the operator", and December 2015, "Stop!
-Look!
-Listen!". - When others make mistakes, make the effort to understand their errors so you can learn from them. - When discussing others' mistakes, do not focus on blame, focus solely on lessons learned and process improvement.
-Blaming degrades process safety culture.
-It deters others from reporting problems, near misses, errors, and mistakes that may develop into severe events at some later time.
+• When performing a task, no matter how simple, follow the directions and steps.
+If there are conflicts or errors, report them to your supervisor.

+• If you make a mistake when performing your tasks, report it.
+It is better to be slightly embarrassed than to have someone get injured.

+• Watch for warning signs.
+For more information, review the September 2012 and December 2015 Beacons.

+• When others make mistakes, make the effort to understand their errors so you can learn from them.

+When discussing others' mistakes, do not focus on blame; focus solely on lessons learned and process improvement.
+Blaming degrades process safety culture and deters others from reporting problems, near misses, errors, and mistakes that may develop into severe events at some later time.

-An error now may cause a disaster in the future !
+An error now may cause a disaster in the future!

-[©]AIChE 2022.
+©AIChE 2022.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for any commercial purpose without express written consent of AIChE is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or +1 646-495-1371.
+Contact us at ccps_beacon@aiche.org or 646-495-1371.